Federal Budget 2017- Impact on Grants and Incentives

 On Wednesday March 22, 2017, Finance Minister Bill Morneau delivered the federal budget.
 As the second budget of the Liberals’ term, it reaffirms the federal government’s commitment to infrastructure, skills and innovation.
 Spending on innovation will secure funding for research and development as well as strategies that will achieve business growth.
 Overall, the budget will benefit manufacturers and exporters, with several implications to the grant landscape that Fairtax will be following closely.

 The budget proposes to establish a new $1.26 billion Strategic Innovation Fund, that will help to consolidate preexisting innovation programs situated across different industries.
-The creation of this fund will consolidate the Strategic Aerospace and Defense Initiative, Technology Demonstration Program, Automotive Innovation Fund and the Automotive Supplier Innovation Fund.
+The creation of this fund will consolidate the Strategic Aerospace and Defense Initiative, Technology Demonstration Program, Automotive Innovation Fund and the Automotive Supplier Innovation Program.
 It will also expand to include Clean Technology and Agri-Food with $200 million in funding over 3 years, half of which comes from last year’s budget and $100 million in new funding.
 Clean technology will receive $2.2 billion to fund research and development, and to spark acceleration and growth. $1.4 billion in new financing over 3 years will be assigned to the “Business Development Bank of Canada and Export Development Canada”.
-This will enable manufacturers who are looking to go green, to do so.

 Budget 2017 significantly boosts federal support through the Labour Market Transfer Agreements, with a $2.7 billion commitment over six years.
-The increased funding for training will most likely produce additional grants in the skills and training sector.
-Ensuring current employees are getting proper training and hiring new employees to train in the workforce will help grow businesses, and the grants will allow companies to do so.
+The increased funding for training will allow companies to train staff, in order to increase productivity, ultimately creating better wages.

 Here are the budget highlights from a Grants & Incentives perspective: